FN-FAL113/cs2-server-picker/README.md

   - This is due to how Windows requires elevated execution when adding the necessary firewall policies.
 If the app is running in normal mode, it will not be able to do its operations and will throw errors.

 **4. Windows smartscreen detected unrecognized app/publisher<br>**
   - The app requires a registered publisher which costs a lot of money.
-Rest assured the app is safe and has been tested by several users.
+Rest assured the app is safe and has been tested already with more than 10k downloads.

 ![image](https://github.com/FN-FAL113/csgo-server-picker/assets/88238718/fe0af8a8-4195-457e-bbbf-3a772e7f646c)